jeffy893/riskrunners/README.md

 Compilation of Actuarial code and Related documents

 ### 2025-05-04

+# Lean Dream

+[Lean Dream](./lean-dream/) is the corpus of Prolog scripts and queries from the [extracted risks](../riskrunners.com/) for public company annual reports.

 # Risk Runners Website

 The search bar on [RiskRunners.com](https://riskrunners.com) may not be working on a phone or computer browser.
 An alternative approach is to host a local python http server with the following command within the [./riskrunners.com](./riskrunners.com/) directory: